School Days Ahead (+How can I teach my child to sit?)

 Shaping.
 If a child does not want to sit for any reason, we give reinforcement for simply approaching the table!
 This can be hugs and smiles for some kids, or toys or little snacks for others.
 Then we start only reinforcing for standing facing the table.
 Then for being by the chair, then sitting in the chair for a second.....
 Then we can introduce a super-fun tabletop activity that they'll love.
 The request "can you sit?" is truly a request here - We never force.

 Removing reinforcement for leaving the sitting area.
 This one is tricky.
 Why is the child standing up or not sitting in the first place?
 Is it to access toys in the room?
 To look out the window?
 To satisfy a sensory need?
 We figure this out first, then teach the child appropriate moments to access these things.
 For access to toys (etc) we remove access to those toys first.
-We lock them in a cupboard, place them outside of the room, or simply take them from the child's hands when he touches them (this last one takes patience and is only done if there are no other options).
+We lock them in a cupboard or place them outside of the room.
 We block windows with curtains.
-If the child is seeking attention, we ask staff to not give them attention (positive or negative) while the child is not seated.
+If the child is seeking attention to escape the activity, we ask staff to not give them special undue attention (positive or negative) while the child is not seated.
 We wait it out and show the child all the cool work at the table - They can choose what they work on!
 We may even start "working" at the table ourselves and having fun "without them."
 Once the child approaches and sits, we immediately reinforce (with toys, praise, it depends on the child) and make the needed sitting time very short at first.
 We may even give them the toys they were trying to play with away from the table!

 Communication goals: Our students should trust that they can access what they want again soon.
 We nearly always add in a communication goal: "Break please" or similar.
 This is especially important for high-energy kids and kids with sensory stimulation needs.
 How long are they allowed a break?
 What are the allowed break activities?
 Work in sensory experiences whenever possible.
 Sometimes we have the break activities for requested breaks be "less fun" or briefer than the activities allowed during breaks planned by the adult (regular breaks should always be scheduled).
 This encourages sitting to wait for an adult-planned break time.
 Additionally, teaching the child to make choices and giving him choices frequently during work time can make a huge difference to a child's experience.